RiaanAspeling/KAlive/README.md

 ## Caveats

 - May violate your organisation's acceptable-use policy.
 Use at your own discretion.
-- Synthetic input still counts as "input" everywhere — KAlive can't selectively defeat Teams' away detection while letting other inactivity timers run.
+- Synthetic input still counts as "input" everywhere — KAlive can't selectively defeat one inactivity timer while letting others run.

 ## How it works